 I made it as a mingle for new students to get to know each other but over time it has shown that it’s a good exercise for practising the narrative tenses.
 To download the handout click here.
 Introduction The game starts with you telling your students a short story about yourself.
+The story can be true or made up.
+The game Each student is given a card like the one on the right.
+There are six different cards with a total of 18 different story titles.
+While students mingle, monitor for error correction at the end.
+Follow up.
 Mingling: Terry’s trip.
-Activity: information gapActivity type: mingling, asking and answering questions.Level: Up to B1.Age: Adults or Senior YLs PreparationWrite this on the board: He went to… He went by… The weather was… Elicit simple ideas about Harry’s holiday Explain to the students that you know the missing information for these unfinished sentences.
+Activity: information gapActivity type: mingling, asking and answering questions.Level: Up to B1.Age: Adults or Senior YLs PreparationWrite this on the board: He went to… He went by… The weather was… Elicit simple ideas about Harry’s holiday.

 Lower level learners often find it especially difficult to speak spontaneously, so these activities incorporate 'thinking time' during which learners can prepare for speaking by planning what they are going to say, and asking the teacher or using a dictionary to look up missing vocabulary.
 The following activities are relatively short, with minimal materials preparation time for the teacher.
 They are designed for use as a warmer or a filler in the middle or at the end of a class.
-Definitions lists This activity is good for activating existing vocabulary or revising vocabulary studied in previous lessons.
-Procedure: Circle games.
+Circle games.
 They are mostly used with young learners, but teenagers will play them and so will the right kind of adult class: one that doesn't take itself too seriously.